rvalavi/blockCV/README.md

 ## Basic usage

-The following is an example of using spatial block cross-validation for evaluation of species distribution modelling.
-You can find a comprehensive tutorial in the vignette of the package.
+This code snippet showcases some of the package's functionalities, but for more comprehensive tutorials, please refer to the vignette included with the package (and above).

 ``` r
 # loading the package